Skip to content

 Privacy is what's on everyone's mind these days.
 However, public property records do contain information about owners.
 Anyone can access them at any time.

-Property records are public to maintain a chain of title that is irrefutable.
-It's also to keep government offices in check and avoid them having too much power over residents.
+Property records are public to maintain an irrefutable chain of title.
+This also keeps government offices in check and prevents them from having too much power over residents.

 Although you cannot remove all your information from property records, you can minimize your exposure.
 Contact all the government offices and websites that hold your records and ask them to remove anything beyond your name and phone address.
 You especially don't want your email address or phone number out there.